EricZimmerman/VoronTools/EBB_CAN.md

 1. Add a jumper as shown in the image below so the board can be powered via a USB connection
     ![image](img/ebb/EBBButtons.png)

-2. Connect your device to your PI via USB
+2. Connect your device to your Pi via USB
 3. Press and hold the `RESET` and `BOOT` buttons down (button locations shown in step 1)
     1. Release `RESET` button
     2. Release `BOOT` button